Aliases for FDX1 Gene

 This gene encodes a small iron-sulfur protein that transfers electrons from NADPH through ferredoxin reductase to mitochondrial cytochrome P450, involved in steroid, vitamin D, and bile acid metabolism.
 Pseudogenes of this functional gene are found on chromosomes 20 and 21. [provided by RefSeq, Aug 2011]

 GeneCards Summary for FDX1 Gene

 FDX1 (Ferredoxin 1) is a Protein Coding gene.
 Diseases associated with FDX1 include Cerebrotendinous Xanthomatosis and Xanthomatosis.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Mitochondrial iron-sulfur cluster biogenesis.
+Among its related pathways are Diseases of metabolism and Metabolism of steroid hormones.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and iron-sulfur cluster binding.
 An important paralog of this gene is FDX2.

 UniProtKB/Swiss-Prot Summary for FDX1 Gene